BillyFrcs/Programming/README.md

 ## Open Contribution

-This repository is open to contribute, so feel free to add your new feature or another cool stuff 😉
+This repository is open to contribute, so feel free to add your new feature or another cool stuff.